jeromebridge/osgi-poc/README.md

 7. After you install the bundle the console will tell you a Bundle ID; use the ID to start the bundle:

         start 5

+8. After you make changes to the bundle in Eclipse you can see the updated changes in the running Felix:

+        update 5

 # FAQ